MOLLE Fighting Load Carrier & Pouches

 Helmet

 The PASGT (kevlar) helmet remains popular for its increased eye protection compared to the ACH and ICH.
 The last name is placed on the elastic retaining band, and embroidered versions of the elastic band (with "cat eyes") is available.
-Some members of the Troop prefer the ACH and ICH because of increased comfort of wear as compared to the PASGT.
-If wearing the DCU pattern uniform, DCU pattern helmet cover may also be worn.
+Some members of the Troop prefer the ACH and ICH because of increased comfort of wear as compared to the PASGT and the ability to mount the night observation device.

 The Troop does not wear rank insignia on the helmet.
 Embroidery of battle roster number and blood type on the elastic band is optional.

 The Goretex parka and trousers allow for increased comfort in wet weather and cooler temperatures.
+The ECWCS is also a substitute for the M65 field jacket in moderate to cold climates because of its ability to trap the appropriate amount of heat and repel moisture.
 There are later ECWCS nylon based versions on the market, which are acceptable substitutes for the issue ECWCS.

 Wear of rank on the rank tab is optional.